-For instance, when I was working away from home, I'd get up around 5:30 am, shower, and then get dressed for my day before waking my birds up at 7 am to start their day.
+When I was going into the office, I'd get up around 5:30 am, shower, and then get dressed for my day before waking my birds up at 7 am to start their day.
 Then, I'd turn their lights out at 7 pm.

 Most birds can sit in safety for the whole night.
 Younger birds may need support to keep them from falling off the perch during the night.
+They just haven't developed the muscles to perch all night long.
 In that case, just lower the sleeping perch closer to the cage floor.
-If you have a bird with deformed or injured feet, you may want to do the same thing.
-This helps minimize the risk of an injury occurring should your bird fall off the perch during the night.
+If you have a bird with deformed or arthritic feet, you may want to do the same thing.
+Lower the perches This helps minimize the risk of an injury occurring should your bird fall off the perch during the night.

 👎🏻 Bird Snugglie:At first, a cozy bird snugglie might seem like a nice little place for your bird to sleep in.

 But the truth is they’re deadly!
-Birds chew on them, expose thread and string, and then swallow string and fibers.
-These fibers become lodged in their crop taking up space so that your bird doesn't have room in the crop for their food!
+Birds chew on them, expose thread and strings.
+A lot of times they swallow the string and fibers which become lodged in their crop causing all kinds of problems.

 Just as bad, some birds have been known to get their toes or even their neck wrapped around loose string and experience injury or die.